EPERLab/OSeMOSYS-CR_Documentation/docs/32_TRBUSHYD02.rst

 InputActivityRatio[r,t,f,m,y]
 +++++++++
-The equation (5) shows the Input Activity Ratio for TRBUSHYD02, for every scenario and associated to the fuel Electricity for public transport.
+The equation (5) shows the Input Activity Ratio for TRBUSHYD02, for every scenario and associated to the fuel Hydrogen for public transport.

 InputActivityRatio=5.45 [PJ/Gvkm]   (5)